RedisLabs/redislabs-docs/content/kubernetes/networking/ingressorroutespec.md

 ## Edit the REC spec

-Edit the REC spec to add the `ingressOrRouteSpec` field, replacing `<placeholders>` with your own values.
+Edit the RedisEnterpriseCluster (REC) spec to add the `ingressOrRouteSpec` field, replacing `<placeholders>` below with your own values.

-Define the REC API hostname (`apiFqdnUrl`) and database hostname suffix (`dbFqdnSuffix`) you chose when configuring DNS.
+- Define the REC API hostname (`apiFqdnUrl`) and database hostname suffix (`dbFqdnSuffix`) you chose when configuring DNS.

-Add the annotations for your Ingress and set `ssl-passthrough` to "true".
+- Add the annotations for your Ingress and set `ssl-passthrough` to "true".
 The annotations below are for Ingress; see OpenShift documentation for route annotations.

 ```sh
 kubectl patch rec  <rec-name> --type merge --patch "{\"spec\": \